colliand/colliand-academic/content/post/budget-2017-naylor’s-review-and-the-mathematical-sciences-in-canada/index.md

 ---

-# Budget 2017, Naylor’s review, and the Mathematical Sciences in Canada

 James Colliander, Director of the [Pacific Institute for the Mathematical Sciences (PIMS)](https://www.pims.math.ca/)
 Nassif Ghoussoub, Director of the [Banff International Research Station (BIRS)](http://www.birs.ca/)
 Ian Hambleton, Director of the [Fields Institute for Research in Mathematical Sciences (Fields)](http://www.fields.utoronto.ca/)